C-Underkoffler/OOHAbstraction/README.md

 3. Copy that folder to `/gss_gpfs_scratch/westgroup/Importer/RMG-models/AutoTST-OOHabstraction/`
 4. Probably worth adding and the updated folder to git, committing, and pushing.
 It's the [RMG-models](https://github.com/comocheng/RMG-models) repo.
 5. Run the model comparer tool in `/gss_gpfs_scratch/westgroup/Importer/RMG-models/modelComparer`, eg.  `sbatch -p west comparer.sh`.
 This creates the `output.xls` and all the `.txt` files that compare thermo and kinetics across models.
 There are options to specify whose names are used preferentially, etc, and to limit things to only species in one model, but for this project I think we want to include everything.
-6. Run (Nate's script called ?) which reads in the `output.xls` file into Pandas and does some analysis... (fill in here)
+6. Run `plotOutput.ipynb` which reads in the `output.xls` file into Pandas and creates a box and whisker plot and a parity plot for all reactions, and an Arrhenius plots for each reaction saved as PDFs.

 Also, to get statistics on how far jobs are getting:
 (this should be moved into the OOHabstraction repository along with everything else)